16 March 2017

 Distributions - Application

-Clause 32A.1 provides the Responsible Entity with the discretion to choose to apply the AMIT rules.
+Clause 33A.1 provides the Responsible Entity with the discretion to choose to apply the AMIT rules.

-Clause 32A.2 determines the period that the trust is an AMIT.
+Clause 33A.2 determines the period that the Trust is an AMIT.

-Clause 32A.3(b) provides a discretion for the Responsible Entity to distribute any amount of income or capital of the Trust to unit holders.
+Clause 33A.3(b) to (e) provides a discretion for the Responsible Entity to distribute any amount of income or capital of the Trust to unit holders.
 We have preserved the unit pricing of the fund by requiring that any distribution be made consistent with the entitlement to a distribution in Clause 33.

-Clause 32A.3(c) provides that any taxes paid or remitted on behalf of a unit holder are taken to be made for that unit holder.
+Clause 33A.3(f) provides that any taxes paid or remitted on behalf of a unit holder are taken to be made for that unit holder.

-Clause 32A.3(d) confers specific powers on the Responsible Entity to issue and amend “AMMA Statements” (as defined) to unit holders.
+Clause 33A.3(g) confers specific powers on the Responsible Entity to issue and amend “AMMA Statements” to unit holders.

-Clause 32A.3(e) facilitates the exercise of the Responsible Entity's powers in relation to "unders and overs" as permitted in the AMIT regime.
+Clause 33A.3(h) facilitates the exercise of the Responsible Entity's powers in relation to "unders and overs" as permitted in the AMIT regime.

-Clause 32A.3(f) limits the Responsible Entity’s liability to the unit holder in making choices and complying with the AMIT rules.
+Clause 33A.3(i) limits the Responsible Entity’s liability to the unit holders in making choices and complying with the AMIT rules.